chef-boneyard/chef-web-docs-2016/includes_repository/includes_repository_directory_structure.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The sub-directories in the |chef| repository are:
+The sub-directories in the |chef repo| are:

 .. list-table::
    :widths: 200 300